-On August 23, 2019, the Company entered into an Open Market Sale AgreementSM ("ATM Agreement"), with Jefferies LLC ("Jefferies") with respect to an at-the-market offering program under which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, par value \$0.0001 per share (the "ATM Shares"), having an aggregate offering price of up to \$15.0 million through Jefferies as its sales agent.
-The offering and sale of ATM Shares by the Company under the ATM Agreement were made pursuant to the Company's shelf registration statement on Form S-3, which was declared effective by the SEC on February 11, 2019.
+On August 23, 2019, the Company entered into an Open Market Sale AgreementSM ("ATM Agreement"), with Jefferies LLC ("Jefferies") with respect to an at-the-market offering program under which the Company could offer and sell shares of its common stock (the "ATM Shares"), having an aggregate offering price of up to \$15.0 million through Jefferies as its sales agent.
+The offering and sale of ATM Shares were made pursuant to the Company's shelf registration statement on Form S-3, which was declared effective by the SEC on February 11, 2019 (the "Registration Statement").
+The Company agreed to pay Jefferies a commission equal to 3.0% of the gross sales proceeds of such ATM Shares.